-Despite innovation occurring at a rapid pace, we still face the everyday challenges like staffing, operations, budgets, and more.
+Innovation is occurring rapidly, but we still face the everyday challenges like staffing, operations, budgets, and more.
 Are you equipped with the abilities and techniques to help your team handle it all?
 Attend to learn how you – no matter what your role – can be a leader in your organization and cultivate essential skills that will benefit you both personally and professionally.

-As an industry, we struggle to recruit qualified applicants and even fewer individuals successfully complete lengthy hiring processes and training programs.
+As an industry, we struggle to recruit qualified applicants; even fewer individuals successfully complete lengthy hiring processes and training programs.
 Attend this session to hear about a 2018 study on employee retention.
-You’ll gain data-driven insights about how you can increase retention of personnel through recruitment, hiring, training, promotional processes, succession planning, disaster recovery, and employee-wellness programs.
+You’ll gain data-driven insights about how you can increase retention of personnel through recruitment, hiring, training, promotion processes, succession planning, disaster recovery, and employee-wellness programs.

 The design, implementation, and interconnection of ESInets has a profound impact on NG9-1-1’s reliability, availability, and capability.
 Architectural designs and technologies are now available to improve the resiliency and diversity of ESInets and address a broad range of challenges.
 This session provides guidance on the architectural approaches to implementing ESInets; new technologies that can improve network availability and reduce costs; and guidelines for inter-ESInet communications.

 The FCC is actively working to address a number of critical 9-1-1 issues, including Next Generation 9-1-1 deployment, real-time text, location accuracy, network reliability, and more.
-Join Public Safety and Homeland Security Bureau staff for a discussion of current and future Commission actions and what they will mean for PSAPs nationwide.
+Join the head of the Public Safety and Homeland Security Bureau for a discussion of current and future Commission actions and what they will mean for PSAPs nationwide.